KomodorDev/STUDY.TraineeTracker/README.md

 ### Usage

 * Log in with assigned credentials.
+  - Password for all accounts: Sopro.2025
+  - The logindata can be found in the testseeder.
 * View and manage the progress of new employees.
 * Create and customize training plans.